jonentropy/hgdc-x/README.md

 ================

 Thanks to the hgd developers, Edd and Mex for such a great music daemon, and hence the opportunity for this client to exist.
-Thanks to Hannah for "GUI consultancy", Shaun for DEB/RPM packaging and Ed for testing the PowerPC Mac OS X builds.
+Thanks to Hannah for "GUI consultancy", Shaun for DEB/RPM packaging and Ed for testing the PowerPC OS X builds.

 Copyright (C) Tristan Linnell 2012 http://hgdcx.canthack.org